-Browse through any wallpaper book with samples of gorgeous grasscloths and it’s easy to envision your whole room wrapped in it seamlessly, as if the grasscloth were magically painted on, or installed in wall-sized pieces, with no seams.
+Browse through the grasscloth samples in any wallpaper book and it’s easy to envision your whole room wrapped in it seamlessly, as if the wallcovering were magically painted on, or installed in wall-sized pieces, with no seams.

-Of course we all know that wallpapers come in long rolls that are installed in panels or “strips” on the wall, edge-to-edge.
-But somehow the seams where those strips meet each other are not something most of us think about when we’re shopping for grasscloth options.
+Those seams, where the strips meet each other, are not something most of us think about when we’re shopping for grasscloth or fabric-look options.

 Therefore, if you love grasscloth or similar textured wallpapers, consider the “paneling” to be part of the charm and authenticity.
 There’s nothing else quite like it!

-Even the priciest grasscloth, perfectly installed, has this “paneled” look!
+Even the most high-end woven wallcovering, perfectly installed, has this “paneled” look, with visible grasscloth seams.

-And for some “light reading”, here’s a nice little article about what you can expect from grasscloth.
-It was written years ago for professional installers, but the first page makes the case for grasscloth and its “natural imperfections” very well!
-(The reading gets a bit technical after that.)
+If you don’t mind some technical reading, here’s a nice little article about visible seams in grasscloth, especially in terms of durability.
+It was written years ago for professional installers, but the first page makes the case for this beautiful wallcovering and its “natural imperfections” very well.
+We like the point it makes: “No perfectionists allowed!”